1 Department of Civil, Architectural and Environmental Engineering, University of Naples, Naples, Federico II, Italy

 The determination of the impacts of an infrastructure on tourism is extremely important for governments intending to promote this type of intervention.
 The coordination among the different stakeholders is crucial for making a given destination competitive with respect to others.
 For this motivation, an infrastructure has to be coordinated with other aspects such as destination promotion, image, coordination of local stakeholders and marketing on local tourism and community.
 On the other hand, understanding tourists' needs is becoming increasingly complex since today they have easy access to information and they are more focused on the quality–price equilibrium.
 Moreover, information technologies are shaking up the decision making processes since they have opened the access to more demand targets and have allowed new forms of web-specialized organizations, like internet providers, which have become market leaders [1F.
 Pagliara, A. La Pietra, J. Gomez, and J.M.
 Vassallo, "High Speed Rail and the tourism market: Evidence from the Madrid case study", Transp.
 Policy, vol. 37, pp. 187-194. [http://dx.doi.org/10.1016/j.tranpol.2014.10.015] ].
 Moreover, globalization is another important aspect, making competition higher since each organization has to compete with many others at the international level.

-The transportation system is made upon the demand system, i.e. users/passengers asking to move in the different parts of the territory and the supply system, made up of the transport infrastructures, services and rules.
+The transportation system is made upon the demand system, i.e. users/passengers' demand to move in different parts of the territory and the supply system, comprising the transport infrastructures, services and rules.
 Tourists represent a particular category of users, travelling for the purpose of tourism.It is a common wisdom that a country with an efficient transportation system can be considered a tourist destination.
-Indeed a highly accessible destination to transport facilities can become an attraction for tourists [2R.N.
+Indeed, a highly accessible destination to transport facilities can become an attraction for tourists [2R.N.
 Kaul, Dynamics of tourism: A trilogy., Sterling: New Delhi, ., 3J.
 Khadarooa, and B. Seetanah, "The role of transport infrastructure in international tourism development: A gravity model approach", Tour.
 Manage., vol. 29, pp. 831-840. [http://dx.doi.org/10.1016/j.tourman.2007.09.005] ].

 The structure of the paper is as follows.
-In section 2 the case study of the High Speed/High Capacity Rail system in Italy has been considered together with the methodology.
-Section 3 reports the results, while section 4 concerns the conclusions and further perspectives.
+In section 2, the case study of the High Speed/High Capacity Rail system in Italy has been considered together with the methodology.
+Section 3 reports the results, while section 4 provides the conclusions and further perspectives.

 2. THE CASE STUDY